alisalahio/personal-website/content/blog/apple-vs-google/index.md

 ![Google-Pixel-3-PIXEL-3-XL](https://user-images.githubusercontent.com/1072229/62012142-9d092d80-b182-11e9-93c9-a3d7edd748ef.jpg)

-Google makes tools that they want you to "use" everyday.
+Google makes tools that they want you to **use** everyday.
 They want it be easy.
 Confused when searching?
 We put a single input at the center of the whole page!
 No extra stuff = No excuse.

 ![AirPods-The-Apple-Post](https://user-images.githubusercontent.com/1072229/62012130-76e38d80-b182-11e9-9a5d-4413c643ca77.png)

-Apple makes products that should attract you to "buy."
+Apple makes products that should attract you to **buy**.
 They need Airpods to be unique status symbols.
 When you're asked why you use them, you say they just work.
 It's a good excuse because they actually do!

 # Brand
-Google's brand is friendly.
-Apple's brand is godly.
+Google's brand is **friendly**.
+Apple's brand is **godly**.

 ![1500x500](https://user-images.githubusercontent.com/1072229/62012164-e48fb980-b182-11e9-9c69-e86cd1a3a52d.jpg)